 And last but not least, our organic pigs.
 For us, this is one of the most significant differences in rearing organically versus conventionally.
 Pigs are playful and social animals.
 They follow powerful natural instincts that drive them to rootle, wallow, run, bask and nest.
 And if they’re denied the ability to do these things they become stressed, anxious and aggressive.
 Under Soil Association standards, nose ringing, tail docking or teeth cutting are prohibited but due to the high-welfare system of rearing organic pigs, they are simply not required.

 At Coombe Farm, we rear Gloucester Old Spot pigs which we've started to breed with a British Lop Boar, a heritage breed that will add a little more length to the animals.
 These are both native breeds that thrive in the conditions we have down in the West Country.
 They live outdoors all year, with access to pig arks so they can shelter from the rain and sun.
 They live in spacious outdoor paddocks in sociable groups of no more than ten, with animals of a similar age and size.
 This means they have plenty of room to run about, play, scratch and make muddy wallows.
-Very importantly, all of the sows are allowed to farrow (give birth) outside, so they can indulge in the almost ritualistic nest-building process that their instincts dictate.

-Living outdoors is obviously vital for the well being of these intelligent creatures, but it’s also vital for the production of top-quality pork.
+Living outdoors is obviously vital for the well-being of these intelligent creatures, but it’s also vital for the production of top-quality pork.
 Muscles that have had plenty of active exercise produce flavoursome meat with great texture.
 And the thick skins that the pigs develop to withstand chilly weather translate into excellent crackling.
 In industrial systems, pigs are routinely given antibiotics to fend off diseases that are spread due to the high density of the population.
 This never happens with our organic, outdoor pigs – their lifestyle gives them effective natural immune systems, and their diet of grass, hay and organic cereals helps them grow at the rate nature intended.

 We are very proud of the organic meat we produce at Coombe Farm Organic.
 It's a collective effort from our farmers who take the very best care of our animals, the butchers who meticulously trim the carcasses, to the warehouse staff that hand pick and pack the meat boxes and the small office team that work tirelessly behind the scenes.
 We believe Organic September is a time to be reflective of organic farming and everything it represents in a time where we, as a nation, are becoming more aware of our food choices and the greater impact it has beyond our dinner plates; on our health, animal welfare and the environment.